parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/staking.md

-### Step 2: Top-up Your Stake Through Your Balance Account
+### Step 2: Top-up Your Stake Through Your Account
 1. Once you have selected your desired validator, the details of the validator pool will be displayed as shown:

     - Selecting the drop-down arrow under the **POOL NAME**: